 If you're using an audio interface as the default device, disabling onboard audio is recommended.

 Many CPU power management features can affect the real-time performance of your system.
 It may take a bit of trial and error to check if disabling them improves the performance.
-Features like Turbo Boost, Cool'n'Quiet, C-States power-saving modes are worth exploring.
+Features like Turbo Boost, Cool'n'Quiet, and C-States power-saving modes are worth exploring.

 It is good practice to delete software you don’t use.
 Some users experience improvements in performance after disabling Windows Visual Effects, system sounds, and setting processor scheduling to background services:

-• Disable Windows Visual Effects: Open Control Panel > Enable "Icon View" and click on “System” > Select “Advanced System Settings” > Under the “Advanced Options” tab, locate “Performance” and click on “Settings” > Under the “Visual Effects” tab, check “Adjust for best performance”.
+- Disable Windows Visual Effects: Open Control Panel > Enable "Icon View" and click on “System” > Select “Advanced System Settings” > Under the “Advanced Options” tab, locate “Performance” and click on “Settings” > Under the “Visual Effects” tab, check “Adjust for best performance”.
 Click “Apply” and “OK”.

-• Disable system sounds: Open Control Panel > Enable "Icon View" and click on “Sound” > Under the “Sounds” tab, locate “Sound Scheme” > Select “No sounds”.
+- Disable system sounds: Open Control Panel > Enable "Icon View" and click on “Sound” > Under the “Sounds” tab, locate “Sound Scheme” > Select “No sounds”.
 Click “Apply” and “OK”.

-• Set processor scheduling to background services: Open Control Panel > Enable "Icon View" and click on “System” > Select “Advanced System Settings” > Under the “Advanced Options” tab, locate “Performance” and click on “Settings” > Under the “Advanced” tab, set the processor to “Background services”.
+- Set processor scheduling to background services: Open Control Panel > Enable "Icon View" and click on “System” > Select “Advanced System Settings” > Under the “Advanced Options” tab, locate “Performance” and click on “Settings” > Under the “Advanced” tab, set the processor to “Background services”.
 Click “Apply” and “OK”.

-• Adjust the power mode of your video card (NVIDIA): Right-click on the desktop > Open the NVIDIA Control Panel > Manage 3D settings > Set the Power management mode to "Prefer maximum performance".
+- Adjust the power mode of your video card (NVIDIA): Right-click on the desktop > Open the NVIDIA Control Panel > Manage 3D settings > Set the Power management mode to "Prefer maximum performance".

-• Uninstall power management related software (common on laptops): These are common sources of real-time performance drops.
+- Uninstall power management-related software (common on laptops): These are common sources of real-time performance drops.